Can I still claim compensation if I didn’t have travel insurance?

 The difference is that when you come to Bott and Co with your claim, you will only have to deal with one company.
 When you first get in touch with us you will speak to a member of our friendly Client First Response Team (available 90 hours a week), who will provide you with all the information you need before passing you on to the best legal expert to handle your particular case.

-As a law firm with over 14 years’ experience and a 99% success rate, we have the power to take your claim to court without ever having to pass your case on to another firm.
+As a law firm with over 19 years’ experience, we have the power to take your claim to court without ever having to pass your case on to another firm.
 We work on a fixed no-win no-fee basis, which means we’ll never charge you more than 25% of the compensation you are awarded, and in the unlikely event that we don’t win, we won’t charge you a penny.

 How Does Bott and Co Get Paid?